I made some pretty amazing donuts for National Donut Day, but more than that I made some amazing memories!

 If you love donuts, check out this Pumpkin Donut Recipe!

 Vanilla Donuts with Raspberry Glaze

-- 2 1/2 tsp yeast in 1/4 cup warm water let activate for about 5 minutes
+- 2 ½ teaspoon yeast in ¼ cup warm water let activate for about 5 minutes

-- 1 flax egg 1 tbsp rest ground flax mixed with 3 Tbsp water
+- 1 flax egg 1 tablespoon rest ground flax mixed with 3 tablespoon water

 - Refined coconut oil for frying

 - ¼ teaspoon sea salt or pink salt